harudetakahashi17/RPGMakerMVDatabaseGenerator/README.md

 As for inputs like images, traits, etc. I leave it default or empty.

 This program is run with python.

-So the requirement to run this program is Python itself, you can download it on: https://python.org
+So the requirement to run this program is Python itself, you can download it on: https://python.org If you are using GUI version no need to download anything else.

-As for the format I made one myself, you can download it here: https://s.id/Dgyv8
+As for the CSV format I made one myself, you can download it from here: https://s.id/Dgyv8

 # How to use
 1. You can download the executable version from: https://s.id/Dh08o